hvalev/spotifyd-docker/README.md

 Spotifyd requires a Spotify Premium account.

 ## Acknowledgements
 Naturally, all credit goes to [spotifyd](https://github.com/Spotifyd/spotifyd).
-The instructions, dockerfile and explanation at [GnaphronG/docker-spotifyd](https://github.com/GnaphronG/docker-spotifyd) consititute a major portion of the contents in this repository.
+The instructions, dockerfile and explanation at [GnaphronG/docker-spotifyd](https://github.com/GnaphronG/docker-spotifyd) constitute a major portion of the contents in this repository.